-First, our setting might raise the question whether the consumer lender has been able to sustain his operations.
+Second, our setting might raise the question whether the consumer lender has been able to sustain his operations.
 By restricting the provision of credit to incentive contracts only in Period 3, the lender might have deterred regular borrowers who prefer standard loans and/or large loan amounts.
 This restriction could have resulted in a reduction of revenue, potentially compromising the profitability of its operations.
 Based on the data analysis, the lender approved 240 standard contracts in Period 1 and 422 incentive contracts in Period 3.
-The gross revenue from lending decreased though.
+However, the gross revenue from lending decreased.
 To better understand the underlying motivations for the shift in contract types and its broader implications, we conducted an interview with the lender.
 According to the lender, the decision to prioritize incentive contracts in Period 3 was guided by the risk-return ratio associated with each contract type.
 Specifically, the monitoring costs linked to standard contracts were significantly higher compared to those incurred with incentive contracts.
 Despite having a lower loan amount compared to standard contracts, the lower cost and lower risk made the incentive contracts attractive from a risk-return perspective.
 Consequently, the lender's strategy was to offer incentive contracts as a gateway for new borrowers with no prior internal credit history.
 By limiting their risk exposure, the institution aimed to gather information on borrower behavior.
 This approach was meant to facilitate further lending, including larger standard loan contracts, and the cross-selling of other products.

-Second, another issue is the decline in the number of loans over time, which might be due to lender's shift in contract type.
+Third, there is a decline in the number of loans over time, which might be due to lender's shift in contract type.
 From Period 2 to Period 3, the number of approved loans decreased by around 40 percent.
 However, the data shows a 94 percent increase in incentive contracts over the same period, leading to a loan volume growth of 103 percent.
 Considering these observations, we argue that the decline in the number of loans was primarily driven by macroeconomic factors rather by the lender's shift in contract type.

-To further investigate possible changes of the loan volume over time, we compare the trend in the Brazilian credit market with the one in our dataset.
+To further examine changes in the loan volume over time, we compare the time trend in the Brazilian credit market with the one in our dataset.
 For this purpose, we analyze the ESTBAN database, a publicly available database from the Central Bank of Brazil, which has been widely used in prior research (e.g., Norden et al., 2021; Fonseca and Van Doornik, 2022, Fonseca and Matray, 2024).
-Figure 4 displays the mean loan volume difference between the loan volume in ESTBAN and in our dataset over time.
+Figure 5 displays the mean loan volume difference between the loan volume in ESTBAN and in our dataset over time.

-Figure 4 shows that the difference between the overall credit market in Brazil and our sample remains relatively stable over time.
-This finding supports the view that the loan volume decrease in Period 3 is mainly due to macroeconomic factors that affect overall credit and credit in our database in a similar way and not due to the lender's transition to incentive contracts.
+Figure 5 shows that the difference between the overall credit market in Brazil and our sample remains relatively stable over time.
+This finding supports the view that the loan volume decrease in Period 3 is mainly due to macroeconomic factors that affect overall credit and loans in our data similarly and not due to the lender's transition to incentive contracts.

-Third, in our institutional setting, a credible enforcement of the incentive feature is critical.
-The incentive loans contracts are completely legal and allowed under Normative Instruction 581 by the energy regulator in Brazil (Agência Nacional de Energia Elétrica,
+Fourth, in our institutional setting, a credible enforcement of the incentive feature is critical.
+The incentive loans contracts are completely legal and allowed under Normative Instruction 58110 by the energy regulator in Brazil (Agência Nacional de Energia Elétrica, ANEEL), but it is conceivable that the lender might still experience difficulties in enforcing the contracts in cases of default.
+Specifically, borrowers could contest the terms of the contract on the grounds of unfairness, potentially securing a preliminary injunction to restore the provision of electricity.

-&lt;sup>7 The Normative Instruction 1000 of December 2021 consolidates the Normative Instruction 581 and continues to allow "atypical activities", which are economic activities performed by third parties that are interested in adding the bill to the electricity bill.
+10 The Normative Instruction 1000 of December 2021 consolidates the Normative Instruction 581 and continues to allow "atypical activities", which are economic activities performed by third parties that are interested in adding the bill to the electricity bill.